Ezibenroc/journal_extract/README.md

 Most of the attachments are either a paper (i.e. a PDF file with an associated bibtex entry) or a Jupyter notebook.
 For these two kinds of attachments, I used the [org_attach](https://github.com/Ezibenroc/org_attach) script.

-It contains only a few relevant entries, I decided to heavily prune the journal before making it public for several
+The journal presented here only contains a few relevant entries, I decided to heavily prune the content before making it public for several reasons:
-reasons:

 - Size reason.
 The real repository takes around 2.4 GB while this one only takes 14 MB.
 - Pedagogical reason.
 The goal of this repository is to illustrate the methodology I used for my thesis.
 The full